semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 ### States

-The progress bar has three states:
+ProgressBar has three states:

-- 0% – the progress bar is gray with animation.
+- 0% – the progress bar is colored in gray and has animation.

 ![progressbar without progress](static/loading-gray.png)